ibm-cloud-docs/Cloudant/offerings/bluemix.md

 higher than the number of eventual results you receive.

 In addition, {{site.data.keyword.cloudant_short_notm}} Query must read the document for every row that is returned by the underlying index.
-This way, it can execute further filtering required by the selector and passed to the query.
+This way, it can execute further filtering that is required by the selector and passed to the query.

 | Number of results | Number of rows returned by index | Total Read consumption | Consumption for rows read | Consumption for documents read |